Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/frameworks/websockets.md

             // create a new websocket and connect window.ws = new wsImpl('ws://localhost:8080/');

-            // when data is comming from the server, this metod is called ws.onmessage = function (evt) {
+            // when data is coming from the server, this method is called ws.onmessage = function (evt) {
                 inc.innerHTML += evt.data + '<br/>';
             };